microsoft/vscode-azurearmtools/README.md

 **Completions**

-Entering double quotes `""` or selecting `ctrl` + `space` while the cursor is in a resource declaration provides a list of potential properties and valid values for each property.
+Entering double quotes `""` or selecting `ctrl` + `space` while the cursor is in a resource declaration provides a list of potential properties and property values for each Azure resource.

 In the following example, the potential values for an Azure Storage account tier are returned from the Azure Storage schema.